 pytest --pyargs oggm

-The tests can run for a couple of minutes.
+The tests can run for about 10 minutes (we are trying to reduce this).
 If everything worked fine, you should see something like:

 You can safely ignore deprecation warnings and other messages (if any), as long as the tests end without errors.

 The tests (without the

 --run-slow option) should run in 5 to 10 minutes.

 If this takes too long, this may be an indiv